 Is Pioneertown worth a visit?

 Pioneertown is a unique western town and production set that is certainly worth a visit, especially if you live nearby.
-It’s also a beautiful spot to add to you itinerary when road-tripping through the American Southwest.
+It’s also a beautiful spot to add to your itinerary when road-tripping across the American Southwest.
 On its own, Pioneertown might be too small and insignificant to visit and spend hours upon hours exploring it.

 For a hot meal, visit Pappy & Harriet’s, one of the veterans of Pioneertown.
 The newly reopened Red Dog Saloon adds Mexican taste to the western atmosphere of the place.